Mantas Jankavičius

-Mantas Jankavičius (born 20 May 1980) is a singer and actor.
+Mantas Jankavičius (born 20 May 1980) is a Lithuanian singer and actor.

 Biography

-Born in Vilnius,he later moved with his parents to Kėdainiai.
+Born in Vilnius, he later moved with his parents to Kėdainiai.
 With 13 years, he started singing Kėdainiai rock band "Silence Zone".
 At the age of 19 years, he returned to Vilnius and joined in the Vilnius Conservatory, where he learned to play trombone.
 At the same-time he was an active singer in a band called La "Vita" and released an album with them.
 After the departure of one of the members, he decided to start a solo career.